 Common examples of juridical persons include limited liability companies, foundations and joint stock companies.

-Following the resolution, such entities are now considered to be UAE tax resident when:
+Following the resolution, such entities are now considered to be UAE tax residents when:

-They are established or recognised in the UAE – this excludes UAE branch companies registered by a foreign company.
+They are established or recognized in the UAE – this excludes UAE branch companies registered by a foreign company.

-They are considered tax resident as per the UAE tax law.
+They are considered tax residents as per the UAE tax law.

 As yet, there has been little clarification over how a business can explicitly meet the second definition.
 However, there are many cases where a company established outside the UAE can still be tax resident if managed and/or controlled from within the country.